I bought this Roamer on eBay to restore. I don’t do that as much as I used to but I still like to have a project watch to work on every now and then.

 The winding of the crown was difficult and the crystal was damaged.
 The watch did run but it needed to be serviced and regulated.

-Have you ever had a watch movement with a base plate that had a broken screw?
-Or an original signed crown (that is impossible to find nowadays) with a piece of a broken winding stem inside?
+Have you ever had a watch movement with a broken screw?
+Or an original signed crown (case parts are often harder to find than movement parts) with a piece of a broken winding stem inside?

-Sure, you could use a screw extractor or use a drill to drill out the broken screw.
+Sure, you could use a drill to drill out the broken screw or use a screw extractor.
 However, not everybody has access to these tools.
 I don’t, for example, because I don’t often need them and they’re expensive.

 But I have some good news.
-There’s a trick to remove a broken screw without using special equipment.
+There’s a trick to remove a broken screw without using special tools.